Establishing reserves and buying land

 Restoration

-- improving the condition of existing vegetation
+• Improving the condition of existing vegetation.

-- creating or improving connectivity between important remaining native trees and plants
+• Creating or improving connectivity between important remaining native trees and plants.

-- reconstructing over-cleared vegetation communities, such as the critically endangered ecological community, Cumberland Plain Woodland.
+• Reconstructing over-cleared vegetation communities, such as the critically endangered ecological community, Cumberland Plain Woodland.

 Key achievements

-Read the key achievements as of June 30 2024:
+Read the key achievements so far: